-se, students will be able to understand when to use all fac viders, with a particular focus on commercial real estate story of securitized real estate debt and equity of CMBS and roles of the major participants structure, valuation and performance measurements of pate all classes as capital markets is a fluid subject, thus, n/capital markets crisis will be discussed and its result.
-The Industry Trends - past and present, Overview of Real Esta Alternative Investments (CMBS, REITs, high yield, syn al and Ownership Structures; Rating Methodology; Bankrul
+se, students will be able to understand when to use all fac viders, with a particular focus on commercial real estate story of securitized real estate debt and equity of CMBS and roles of the major participants structure, valuation and performance measurements of

+pate all classes as capital markets is a fluid subject, thus, n/capital markets crisis will be discussed and its result.
+Th Industry Trends - past and present, Overview of Real Esta Alternative Investments (CMBS, REITs, high yield, syn al and Ownership Structures; Rating Methodology; Bankruj Give your

+students the

+chance at an

+industry

+recognized

+credential!